nathanlogus/kalah/README.md

 * `kalah-backend`: Spring Boot service, responsible for creating and managing the game sessions which are stored in a PostgreSQL database server.

-* `kalah-frontend`: Angular project responsible for the user interface, it comunicates with the `kalah-backend` in order to create and update the status of the gaming board as well as beign responsible for presenting the game winner once the game is end.
+* `kalah-frontend`: Angular project responsible for the user interface, it comunicates with the `kalah-backend` in order to create plays and update the status of the gaming board as well as, beign responsible for presenting the game winner once the game ends.

 ## Architecture